 The national philosophy is Melayu Islam Beraja (MIB), a blend of Malay and Islamic cultural values, guarded by the monarchy.
 May 2014 saw the introduction of the Sharia Penal Code (which also applies to non-Muslims); however, implementation did not happen until 2019.
-International media was quick to highlight the serious consequences for the LGBT+ community in the country, and there were calls to boycott all luxury hotels belonging to a company owned by the Sultan.
-So far, no cases against religious minorities (or the LGBT+ community) have been reported.
+So far, no cases against religious minorities have been reported.

 Ethnically, Malay Bruneians comprise 57% of the population and are presumed to be Muslim.
 The Chinese population is Buddhist and Christian (Christians make up 12% of the overall population).
-Christians are free to worship, but they have been warned against doing outreach or becoming too public.
+Christians are free to worship, although church leaders are under constant surveillance and preaching is monitored.